Ikar700/NIYO_01/README.md

 # NIYO_01: Task Management API

-This repository contains a RESTful API for a simple task management system, developed as part of a coding challenge.
+This repository contains a RESTful API for a simple task management system, developed as my entry for the NIYO group Backend Developer's Assessment.
 The API provides user authentication, CRUD operations for tasks, data persistence, and input validation.
-This is also my entry for the NIYO group Backend Developer's Assessment

 ## Features